yampug/mochi/README.md

 ## Getting Started

-There is a [starter template](https://github.com/yampug/mochi-starter-template) currently in the works (not ready yet) to make the first steps as easy as possible.
-While Rake may not be everybodies cup of coffee, it should provide a good base to start from.
+Over at [yampug/mochi-starter-template](https://github.com/yampug/mochi-starter-template) you find a preconfigured starter tempalte make the first steps as easy as possible.

 ### Example Component
 A simple example counter component with 2 buttons to increment and decrement the current count: